Corn oil properties

-Within oils polyunsaturated fatty corn oil is rich in omega-6 (linoleic acid).
+Within polyunsaturated fatty oils, corn oil is rich in omega-6 (linoleic acid).
 Omega-6 is an essential fatty acid, whose importance in the health of the circulatory system is transcendental (for lowering cholesterol, preventing atherosclerosis, decreasing heart attacks.)
-Corn oil is a vegetable oil with a higher proportion of polyunsaturated fats, only surpassed by walnut oil containing 63, 3% (See table of fats).
-As most vegetable oils, it does not contain no cholesterol

 Properties of corn oil